Meet the Large Families of Andrew McIntyre

 Andrew's First Wife

 About one year after his father passed away, Andrew married in Ohio, on December 9, 1820.
-Most family trees identify his first wife as Sarah Lee Munger, as did Jane, adding that she was a “Dutch girl.
-For many years, I too accepted Sarah Munger as who he had married.
+Most family trees identify his first wife as Sarah Lee Munger, and as myself, accepted this as who he had married.
 However in the interest of accuracy, I began to look further into who she was.
-At this point in the research, I was only curious as to how they met, and to know more of her family and to keep with the goal of telling her story, not wishing to reduce Andrew’s wife to a birth and death date and the mother of a lot of kids!!
 That eye-opening discussion follows in the section below titled Looking for the Real Sarah Munger.

 Andrew and his new bride were quick to start their family which numbered seven.
 Eli, Simpson, Leroy, Alexander, Mahlon, Caroline and Lewis were all born in Ohio.
 Andrew later purchased property in Clinton County, Indiana and resettled his young family there.
 Two more children were born into the home, Rachel and William.
 Sadly, Rachel passed away as an infant and tragically, Andrew’s wife passed away shortly after giving birth to their last child, William Henry, who was then sent to be raised by Andrew’s sister and her husband, Abigail and Robert Lisle, who were still living in Franklin County, Ohio.